Farama-Foundation/ViZDoom/doc/Building.md

 * JDK for Java binding (JAVA_HOME must be set) (optional)
 * Torch7 for Lua binding (optional)

+If you're using Ubuntu, the script `linux_install/install_doom.sh` can be run to make all of these installations below for you.
+(Tested and validated on Ubuntu 16.04.)
+Please note that you'll have to add the `vizdoom` Python package to pip.
+To run, please run as:

+`bash install_doom.sh USERNAME` (where USERNAME is your Ubuntu username)

 Additionally, [ZDoom dependencies](http://zdoom.org/wiki/Compile_ZDoom_on_Linux) are needed.